awestover/thoughts/content/current projects.md

 As discussed in [[AI xrisk]], the main bottleneck to "the future being good" is the possibility that the advent of ASI results in the end of humanity.

-I'm taking a two pronged approach to preventing this:
-1. safety research
-2. comms
+My main plan for fixing this issue is doing safety research.
+I'll also continue to do some communication about the risks---but this is mostly just part of being a good community member, not the main focus.

-**First, comms:**
+**thoughts on comms:**
 - Things I've done in the past:
 	- wrote paper with dad
 	- fb post
 	- shared ai paper / blog posts with friends
 	- in person discussions
 	- made demo for caip demo day
-- What I think would be good:
+- Things I'd like to do in the future:
-	- talking to policy ppl
+	- talking to policy ppl (e.g., the senator)
-	- eg the senator
-	- ask ppl to introduce me to ppl so that i can talk to them about risks
+	- ask ppl to introduce me to ppl that work in govt so i can discuss risks
-- I'm going to brainstorm and implement ideas on Saturday, will report back after that.
-- Remark: if possible, I need to talk about AI risk more!
-	- especially with ppl who've actually thought about the issue
-	- I still feel not confident communicating about this
-	- eg sometimes is hard to articulate my intuitions about threats
-- But I shouldn't force myself to discuss when sad / tired.

-> Q: how tractable are comms?

-one thing im worried about is that i seem to have a very low rate of changing ppls actions.

-another thing im worried about is that i seem to have a fairly low rate of convincing ppl that the risks are real.

-do i have actual data on this?

-hmm i guess the problem is that there aren't quite cleanly separated categories.

-another problem is that idk what ppl believe and i also dont know what actions they take if they dont tell me
+	- talking to ppl who are concerned about risks --- to help them strategize and refine opinions.

-> Q: how leveraged are comms?
+> Q: how leveraged/tractable are comms?

-eg if geoff hinton is already speaking about risks from ai, what do i have to add?
+eg if Geoff Hinton is already speaking about risks from ai, what do i have to add?

 two things:
 1. I'm more correct than Geoff Hinton.
 He claims to be not too worried -- only has p(doom) 15 percent. my suspicion is that this is just bc he doesnt want to sound crazy.
 2. i can do 1v1 interactions.

-its plausibly pretty helpful to actually be able to talk to a real person about the risks. just like $\mathsf{IP}$ is probably more powerful than $\mathsf{NP}$. also this is just thinking about how beliefs change socially -- you need to see lots of ppl adopt a belief before you adopt it as a society.
+It's plausibly pretty helpful to actually be able to talk to a real person about the risks. just like $\mathsf{IP}$ is probably more powerful than $\mathsf{NP}$. also this is just thinking about how beliefs change socially -- you need to see lots of ppl adopt a belief before you adopt it as a society.

 i feel like with comms i have a vague sense of what it would look like to succeed:
 1. you get ppl to be like "oh, nuclear proliferation would be bad. maybe deving AI in a race incentivizing ppl to cut corners on safety poses a threat to the world."
 2. then you implement some policies.
-3. i've thought of some good ones that mitigate the risk somewhat
+3. I've thought of some good ones that mitigate the risk somewhat

 I dont think this is a permanent solution. the idea is mainly to buy time for alignment research.

-**Next, safety research.**
+**thoughts on safety research.**

 I've discussed this in [[scalable alignment]], but I'm kind of an impatient guy, so working on a tricky technical problem when it feels like the house is on fire feels like a mistake sometimes. but as discussed, there are some reasons why this is a good thing to work on.